FeatureKillersGames/FirebaseAnalyticsGodotAndroidPlugin/README.md

 - Connect an Android device to your machine and run your project

 ## Usage
-Download latest release and enable plugin in godot poroject settings.
+Download latest release and enable plugin in godot project settings.
 For log event use function in singleton FirebaseAnalytics:
 ```gdscript
 func logEvent(event: String, params: Dictionary) -> void: